redis/docs/content/operate/rs/security/access-control/redis-acl-overview.md

 ---
-Title: Configure ACLs to define database permissions
+Title: Overview of Redis ACLs in Redis Enterprise Software
 alwaysopen: false
 categories:
 - docs
 - operate
 - rs
-description: Configure access control lists (ACLs).
-linkTitle: Configure ACLs
+description: An overview of Redis ACLs, syntax, and ACL command support in Redis Enterprise Software.
+linkTitle: Redis ACL overview
-weight: 20
+weight: 17
+aliases:
+    - /operate/rs/security/access-control/rbac/configure-acl/
 ---

 Redis access control lists (Redis ACLs) allow you to define named permissions for specific Redis commands, keys, and pub/sub channels.
 You can use defined Redis ACLs for multiple databases and roles.